Mavahu/Opacity-GUI/README.md

 # Opacity GUI Tool

+Please go to [opacity-electron](https://github.com/Mavahu/opacity-electron) for the new version of this application, since this project is no longer in development.

 This Opacity GUI program allows you to interact with your Opacity account.

 The following picture shows the current state of the fairly simple User Interface: